krys-dm/SDEV248GameDev/skeletal-animation/README.md

 - Walk cycle is at least one second in length
 - Fully working Godot 4 project included in this repository

 ---

-## Controls

-Spacebar – Switch between Idle and Walk animations
-(If your input is different, update this section.)

----